 No. Please use the Online Organization Form for the Impact Grant and Online Application Form for the Community Grant.

 Yes.
 However, when applying for the $100,000 Impact Grant or a Community Grant, one of the collaborating organizations must be the "Lead Agency," applying on behalf of the collaboration as if it were an individual organization.
 The Lead Agency must be willing to take on all the potential rights, responsibilities, restrictions, and liabilities of the entire grant if the grant is awarded.

 No. A Fiscal Agent may not be used by a nonprofit when applying for the $100,000 Impact Grant unless the proposed project is a collaborative project involving two or more nonprofits.
 In this case, the Fiscal Agent is considered the "Lead Agency".

 No, unless the grant awarded was a Collaborative Project between two or more nonprofits.
 Individual organizations that receive the $100,000 Impact Grant cannot apply for the following 3 years.
 Organizations that apply but are not selected as finalists, or are finalists who do not receive the Impact Grant, may reapply the following year.
-If an organization receives the $50,000 Anniversary Grant it can apply the following year for any grant for which it is eligible.

 No. Community Grant recipients cannot reapply the following year.
 After skipping a year they may apply in either category (Program or Capital).